kiad4631/Persian-Document-Classification/README.md

 For more details and download pre-trained (bin/text) files for 157 languages including **Persian**, go through this link: https://fasttext.cc/docs/en/crawl-vectors.html

-However, you need just a pre-trained word embedding text file to start build your own classifier.
+However, you need just a pre-trained word embedding text file to start building your own classifier.
 The pre-trained Persian embedding text file is ready [here](https://drive.google.com/open?id=1Zm7Hk4Il3WCcPRBYRhynWhqi1i_1h8w9).

 By placing the downloaded embedding text file in the fasttext folder and running [_fasttext_classifier.py_](https://github.com/Davari393/Persian-Document-Classification/tree/master/fasttext) you are given a MLP text classification model (with the report of accuracy and error on the train and test data) with fasttext pre-trained Persian word embeddings.